Strategy 4 Saturday Blog (<4 minute read)

 Our Principle-Based Process

 We focus on a principle-based process to evaluate the situation.
-Part of our process involves conducting surveys to identify the current state of an organization, from the leadership and the board expectations.
+We conduct surveys to identify the current state of an organization, from the leadership and the board expectations.
 We do StrengthsFinder assessment to understand the strengths, and perhaps the gaps, in our existing leadership team.
 We will use our growth driver analysis to identify the best opportunities to increase the valuation multiple.

 What is holding the company back and preventing an increase to the multiple of the company?